Wilfred Thesiger: Travels

 His second crossing began in December 1947, at Manwakh well in Yemen.
 The king of Saudi Arabia did not agree to Thesiger entering his territory, and imprisoned Thesiger and his party when they arrived at Sulayil.
 Soon released, they travelled to the Liwa Oasis and then to Abu Dhabi town, arriving on 14 March 1948.
 In April, Thesiger visited the Buraimi Oasis, for which the Iraq Petroleum Company (IPC) held an oil concession, which it operated through an associate company, Petroleum Development Oman.
 Dick Bird, the company's representative, was concerned by Thesiger's attitude towards oil exploration.
 Thesiger disapproved of the company's activities, believing that the discovery of oil would destroy the Bedouin way of life.
 However, the need to finance his expeditions led the explorer to accept funding from the oil company in exchange for providing information garnered from his travels.
-Thesiger returned to England in the 1990s and was knighted in 1995.

 He is known for two travel books: Arabian Sands (1959), which recounts his travels in the Empty Quarter of Arabia between 1945 and 1950 and describes the vanishing way of life of the Bedu; and The Marsh Arabs (1964), which is an account of the Madan, the indigenous people of the marshlands of southern Iraq.
+In the latter he recorded information on Madan gender identities, particularly the mustarjil.
 The latter journey is also covered by his travelling companion, Gavin Maxwell, in A Reed Shaken by the Wind – a Journey through the Unexplored Marshlands of Iraq (Longman, 1957; new edition by Eland in 2003).
+Thesiger returned to England in the 1990s and was knighted in 1995.

 In 1998, he published his travel memoir, Among the Mountains detailing his travels across Afghanistan and Northern Pakistan.